-The Intel[®] Server Board S2600JF is a purpose build, rack-optimized server board used in a high-density rack system.
-It is designed around the integrated features and functions of the Intel[®] Xeon[®] processor E5-2600 product family, the Intel[®] C600-A chipset, and other supporting components including the Integrated BMC, the Intel[®] i350 network interface controller, and the Mellanox ConnectX-3 InfiniBand (depending on the board SKU).
+The Intel[®] Server Board S2600JF is a purpose-built, rack-optimized server board used in a highdensity rack system.
+It is designed around the integrated features and functions of the Intel[®] Xeon[®] processor E5-2600 and E5-2600V2 product family, the Intel[®] C600-A chipset, and other supporting components including the Integrated BMC, the Intel[®] i350 network interface controller, and the Mellanox ConnectX-3 InfiniBand (depending on the board SKU).

-The reduced board size allows four boards reside in a standard multi-node 2U Intel[®] Server Chassis H2000JF for high-performance and high-density computing.
+The reduced board size allows four boards reside in a standard multi-node 2U Intel[®] Server Chassis H2000JF for high performance and high density computing.